-For artists, new experiences can be key to getting creativity flowing and launching new projects.
-The National Park Service Artist Residencies can be the perfect opportunity to draw inspiration from the unique landscapes that the National Parks protect.
+New experiences can be key to getting creativity flowing and launching new projects.
+The National Park Service Artist in Residence Program can be the perfect opportunity to draw inspiration from the unique landscapes that the agency protects.
 With diverse animal and plant life, along with access to knowledgeable park rangers and staff, artists are sure to discover new perspectives as they interact with the parks’ vast acreage.
-The National Park Service Artist Residencies include locations in parks, seashores, lakeshores, historic sites, and battlefields.
+They include locations in parks, seashores, lakeshores, historic sites, and battlefields.
 Each year’s residency offerings differ, with options for photographers, painters, writers, composers and more, depending on each park’s needs.
-Let’s take a look at five of the most intriguing upcoming residencies.
+Here are five of the most intriguing residencies.

 Craters of the Moon Monument & Preserve Artist in Residence